piccolomo/plotext/readme/notes.md

 - new `readme.md` description file,
 - changed `fig_size()` to `figsize()`
 - changed `facecolor()` to `axes_color()`
-- slightly modified the behaviour under Windows
+- slightly modified the behavior under Windows
 - new markers that are Windows friendly (when the plot is saved, they occupy one character)
 - the plots are printed with a default color combination, instead of being colorless by default
 - removed the `force_size` parameter